miguelperezenciso/GSS/README.md

 ## Code provided
 - [aux.R](https://github.com/miguelperezenciso/GSS/blob/main/aux.R) contains several auxiliary functions
-- [gsstep.Rmd](https://github.com/miguelperezenciso/GSS/blob/main/gsstep.Rmd) is an interactive script that illustrates the method
+- [gsstep.Rmd](https://github.com/miguelperezenciso/GSS/blob/main/gsstep.Rmd) is an interactive script that illustrates the method.
+Warning: this short tutorial is not for real testing, as it some tricks are used to have available variables across code boxes and datasets may not be identical.
+Use [GSS.R](https://github.com/miguelperezenciso/GSS/blob/main/GSS.R) for more serious runs.
 - [GSS.R](https://github.com/miguelperezenciso/GSS/blob/main/GSS.R) a larger example used in the manuscript with some improved graphs